““Great leaders do not create followers, they create more leaders” – Tom Peters

 Top tips for action:

-• Visit each classroom and join in with a lesson, not to observe but as a low-stakes way to support.
+• Visit each classroom and join in with a lesson, not to observe but as a low-stakes way to support your team member.
 Enjoy the lesson and be part of the learning.

 • Tell the truth.
 Transparency is essential in building trust.
 Don’t sugar-coat problems the school faces but share them openly and ask for suggestions and perspectives.
 Then, listen and act on them, where possible.